docknetwork/dock-tutorials/did-creation/README.md

   .then(() => process.exit(0));
 ```

-Now we need to import some helper methods so we can write DIDs from the SDK.
-We will also import the `randomAsHex` method from Polkadot to give us a random hex string for seeds.
-From the SDK we need to use the `createNewDockDID` which will generate a new, random Dock DID.
+Now we need to import some helper methods so we can write DIDs to the chain.
+From the SDK we need to use the `createNewDockDID` method which will generate a new, random Dock DID.
 The `createKeyDetail` is then used along with a valid Sr25519 key to write the DID to chain with controller information.
+We use Polkadot's `randomAsHex` method to generate a development account seed.
 In this example, the controller is the same as the DID.
 The `getPublicKeyFromKeyringPair` will take a keypair object and return its public key.
 Import methods as follows:
 ```javascript
 // Import some utils from Polkadot JS import { randomAsHex } from '@polkadot/util-crypto';